 NETA Consulting worked with our board selection committee to support and guide a five-month national search that attracted an impressive array of candidates.
 We were delighted with the process and the outcome in identifying a strong CEO to lead WVIA into the future.”

 - L. Peter Frieder, WVIA Board Chair

-- Design and consult in newsroom/editorial development and management
+- Designing and consulting in newsroom/editorial development and management

 - On-air performance coaching

 - Public speaking and presentation services for staff, community boards/organizations